How To Get an Employer Identification Number

 - Last month of your business’ accounting year, usually December

-There’s also a question on Form SS-4 which asks if your estimated employment tax is under $1,000.
-If it is, you can file Form 944 annually instead of Form 941 quarterly to report estimated employment taxes.
-Businesses must submit Form 941 or 944 to the IRS if they withhold income taxes, Social Security taxes, or Medicare taxes from employee wages.
+Form SS-4 is a one-page form that’s easy to fill out.
+There’s also a question on Form SS-4 that asks if your estimated employment tax is under $1,000.
+If it is, then you can file Form 944 annually instead of Form 941 quarterly.
+Businesses must submit Form 941 or 944 to the IRS if they withhold income, Social Security, or Medicare taxes from employee wages.

 Faxed SS-4 applications take about one week to process.
 Mailed applications take about four weeks to process.

 - Do you operate as a corporation, partnership, multimember LLC, or nonprofit organization?
-(Learn more about different types of business structures.)
+(Learn more about the different structures through our LLC vs S corporation (S-corp) vs C corporation (C-corp) comparison.)

 - Do you have employees, including your spouse or children?